Crownpeak/best-practices/fredhopper/fhr-salesforce-commerce-cloud/storefront-integration-with-fredhopper-query-api/README.md

 ```

 Your storefront should:
-- Parse the JSON response.
+- Parse the JSON or XML response.
-- Render the search results as product listings.
+- Render the  results as product listings.
 - Display facets for filtering.
 - Implement pagination.
+- Apply redirects
+- Render the campaigns (text, image and items)

 ### Faceting and Filtering
 Faceting allows users to refine their search results by applying filters based on product attributes.
 Implement facet display and filtering logic on your storefront.

 ### Sorting and Relevance
 Implement sorting options (e.g., by price, relevance, popularity) and ensure that the search results are ranked according to relevance.
 Fine tune relevancy settings within Fredhopper.

-For more details on using the [Fredhopper Query API](https://crownpeak.gitbook.io/product-discovery/fredhopper-integration-guide/fredhopper-integration-guide-1/front-end-integration), see the documentation.
+> For more details on using the [Query API](https://crownpeak.gitbook.io/product-discovery/fredhopper-integration-guide/fredhopper-integration-guide-1/front-end-integration), see the documentation.

 ## Personalization and Recommendations

 ### User Context and Profiles
 Utilize user context (e.g., browsing history, purchase history) to personalize search results and recommendations.
-Pass user behaviour to the Fredhopper API.

 ### Implementing Recommendations
 Use Fredhopper's recommendation features to display personalized product recommendations.
-Construct API calls to retrieve recommendations based on user behavior.
+Construct API calls to retrieve recommendations based on user context.

 ### A/B Testing and Optimization
 Implement A/B testing to evaluate the effectiveness of different search and recommendation strategies.
-Use analytics to track user behavior and optimize performance.
+Use analytics to track user behaviour and optimise conversion.

 ## Performance Optimization

 ### Caching Strategies
-- CDN Caching: Cache static assets and API responses on a CDN where possible.
+- **CDN Caching:** Cache static assets and API responses on a CDN where possible.
-- Browser Caching: Utilize browser caching to store frequently accessed data.
+- **Browser Caching:** Utilize browser caching to store frequently accessed data.
-- Server-Side Caching: Implement server-side caching strategies to reduce the load on the Fredhopper API, where applicable/suitable.
+- **Server-Side Caching:** Implement server-side caching strategies to reduce the load on the Fredhopper Query API, where applicable/suitable.

 ### Query Optimization
 - Optimize query parameters to minimize response time.
 - Use appropriate filters and sorting criteria.
-- Retrieve only the needed data.
+- Retrieve only the needed data by maintaining the proper display fields.

 ### Load Balancing
 - Distribute API requests across multiple Fredhopper servers.